Renaissance - Renaissance

 WEBLINKS: Site Link

-Background
+Renaissance Background

-I had already owned a couple of Renaissance albums by the time I picked up their first release in an import bin at my local ‘Korvettes’ department store.
-Looking quite pristine in its gatefold sleeve and fantastic Dali-esque cover, I was blissfully unaware after putting down my $7.99 that this was a very different band to the Annie Haslam version that at the time, were at the peak of their popularity.
+Looking quite pristine in its gatefold sleeve and fantastic Dali-esque cover, I was blissfully unaware of what I was buying.
+After putting down my $7.99 I realised that this was a very different band to the Annie Haslam version.
+That version at the time, were at the peak of their popularity.

 The Songs

 The atmosphere of this record is extraordinary.
-Richly baroque and piano driven progressive rock is the order of the day and opener ‘Kings & Queens’ is nothing short of epic.
+Richly baroque and piano driven progressive rock is the order of the day.

-The vocal interplay between Keith and Jane is quite beautiful and at times comparisons to San Francisco’s It’s A Beautiful Day can be drawn which is always a good thing, in particular on ‘Islands’ although this is definitely music based in the European classical tradition.
+The opener ‘Kings & Queens’ is nothing short of epic.
+The vocal interplay between Keith and Jane is quite loveky and at times comparable to San Francisco’s It’s A Beautiful Day.
+In particular you hear this on ‘Islands’ although this is definitely music based on the European classical tradition.

 In Summary